-Every time our marriage looked like it was over and I found myself fighting to hang on, I began to examine myself for what I did wrong.
+Every time our marriage looked like it was over.
+I found myself fighting to hang on and I began to examine myself for what I did wrong.
 I would remember the things I did to hurt my wife.
 And whether it was in some small ways or in something major I had done, it all came back to one thing.
 I was selfish.

 There were times when I did alright, especially when I was trying to prove to her that we still had a chance.
 But then once she decided to give us another chance and we would get on the road to rebuilding our marriage, it didn’t take long before I would slip right back into those old selfish ways.

 I’m still selfish

 Now after all we have been through and now that we have a great marriage, I have to admit, I still find myself being selfish.
 Both of us can be at times, but now we know how to keep it in check and how to watch out for it.
 And we know how to extend grace and forgiveness toward each other so that our selfishness doesn’t derail our marriage.